jonoo407/DungeonsAndDragons/docs/development.md

 ## Validation & Testing

-Automated testing is not yet configured; rely on the following manual checks:
+Automated coverage currently exists for the portrait resolver via a lightweight Node harness (`npm run test`).
+Continue to rely on the following manual checks for the rest of the sheet until broader automation lands:

 1. `npm run build` — Ensures TypeScript + Vite compilation succeeds.
 2. Exercise the ability roller in dev mode: